 What is it?

 A Merit Scholarship is offered by PTS to incoming students.
-Merit Scholarships are based on past academic achievement, demonstrated potential for outstanding Christian service, PTS enrollment status (half-time vs full-time), and other qualities.
+Merit Scholarships are based on past academic achievement, demonstrated potential for outstanding Christian service, PTS enrollment status, and requires the submission of a PTS Need-based Aid Application.

 Range of award?

 Complete admission applications are placed before the Admissions and Standing Committee, which awards all scholarships.